PermutaTriangle/Tilings/README.rst

        pip install tilings

-It is also possible to install ``tilings`` in development mode to work on the source code, in which case you run the following after cloning the repository:
+If you would like tot edit the source code, you should install ``tilings`` in development mode by cloning the repository, running

 .. code:: bash

        ./setup.py develop

-To run the unit tests:
+and then verifying your installation by running the unit tests with the command

 .. code:: bash

        ./setup.py test

-You should be all set up to use ``tilings`` and the ``TileScope`` algorithm!
+You should then be all set up to use ``tilings`` and the ``TileScope`` algorithm!

 What are gridded permutations and tilings?
 ------------------------------------------